MaximRouiller/blog.decayingcode.com/source/_draft/hosting-static-site-for-cheap-on-azure-with-storage-and-serverless.md

 az functionapp create -n hugoblogapp -g staticblog-test -s hugoblog2 -c eastus2
 ```

 Then, we create a `proxies.json` file to configure URL routing to our blob storage. **WARNING**: This is ugly.
 I mean it.
-Right now, it can only match by url segment (like ASP.NET MVC), and it's not pretty.
-If you want a feature request, check with the [Azure Functions team on Twitter](https://twitter.com/AzureFunctions).
+Right now, it can only match by url segment (like ASP.NET MVC), and it's not ideal.
+The good news is that the Azure Functions team is very receptive to feature request, and if you need something specific, ask them [on Twitter](https://twitter.com/AzureFunctions) or on [Github](https://github.com/Azure/Azure-Functions/issues).

 ```json
 {